shuaizhao95/Prompt_attack/README.md

 ## Inference
 Kumar A, Irsoy O, Ondruska P, et al. Ask me anything: Dynamic memory networks for natural language processing[C]//International conference on machine learning.
 PMLR, 2016: 1378-1387.

+Gan L, Li J, Zhang T, et al. Triggerless Backdoor Attack for NLP Tasks with Clean Labels[C]//Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
+2022: 2942-2952.

 ## Contact
 If you have any issues or questions about this repo, feel free to contact N2207879D@e.ntu.edu.sg.